coady/lupyne/docs/engine.rst

 ParallelIndexer
 ^^^^^^^^^^^^^^^
 .. versionadded:: 1.2
+  requires lucene >= 3.5
 .. note:: This interface is experimental and might change in incompatible ways in the next release.
 .. autoclass:: ParallelIndexer
   :show-inheritance:
   :members: